pikipity/SSVEP-Analysis-Toolbox/Docs/Demos_pages/Example_2.rst

 the computer with higher performance.
 You can adjust this parameter based on your own situation, or set it as ``-1`` to automatically generate the threading number based on your core number in your CPU.
-Because this example contains many methods, the evaluation may require lots of time.

 .. code:: ipython3